wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 - Security considerations when using prompts

-At the end of this chapter you'll understand how to write effective prompt templates for your LLM-based application and how to test and monitor the performance of your prompts.
+At the end of this chapter you'll understand how to write effective prompt templates for your LLM-based application.
+You'll also understand the difference between chat and non-chat use cases when it comes to using an LLM.

+Let's get started by exploring why prompt engineering is so popular.

 ## Why Are Prompts Important for Effective LLM-Based Applications?

+Prompt engineering is super popular today because it's the cornerstone of using an LLM.
 Let's first get a good understanding of why prompt engineering is such an important concept when working on LLM-based applications.

 ### Why Prompt Engineering Matters

 Large Language Models can process language and produce language.
-So it makes sense that we need to use language to interact with them.
-But there's something positively weird about LLMs.
+Prompts are the only method to control an LLM.
+But there's something positively weird about using prompts.
 When you work with ChatGPT you're likely going write a prompt that looks like this:

 ```text
 You're a world-class chef and you're preparing a meal.